Scarborough (1740 EIC ship)

 Scarborough was an East Indiaman launched in December 1740 that performed four trips to India and China for the British East India Company (EIC).
-She is most famous for giving her name to Scarborough Shoal (or Scarborough Reef), which she discovered by grounding there on 12 September 1748.
+She is most famous for giving her name to Scarborough Shoal (or Scarborough Reef), which she discovered by grounding there on 12 September 1748 under the leadership of Captain Philip D'Auvergne.
 She was sold for breaking up in 1753.

 Repair

 In May 1741 Scarborough was at Portsmouth, undergoing repairs that necessitated unloading, repairing her, and reloading her.